ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 12. Display the logs of the `myjobrun2resubmit-b` job run.
-This time, the job log displays `Hello My new literal secret!!`, which is the value in the updated `mysecret-fromlit` secret.
+This time, the job log displays `Hello My new literal secret!`, which is the value in the updated `mysecret-fromlit` secret.
 You can use the `jobrun get` command to  display the details of the job run, including the running instances of the job run.
 Display the logs for any running instance of the job run.

     ```
     ibmcloud ce jobrun logs --instance myjobrun2resubmit-b-5-0
     ```
     {: pre}

-   **Example output** (from the `jobrun logs` command)
+   **Example output**

    ```
    Hello My new literal secret!